 At Gamescom 2019 we were also treated to footage of the A-Day Prologue, an opening tutorial in which you get to grips with the unique powers of key Avengers as they battle Taskmaster.

 Following years of teasers, at E3 2019 Square Enix finally revealed Marvel's Avengers, formerly known as The Avengers Project.
-While the trailer is mostly comprised of cinematics, the company eventually released some gameplay footage from the beginning of the game, and let us play it for ourselves at Gamescom 2019 - read our full preview to find out what we thought and more about how the game will work.
+While the launch trailer is mostly comprised of cinematics, the company eventually released some gameplay footage from the beginning of the game, and let us play it for ourselves - read our full preview to find out what we thought and more about how the game plays.

-As seen in the reveal trailer, Marvel's Avengers is a third-person action-adventure game set in a world where the Avengers have been set up by an unknown enemy, killing hundreds of innocent civilians in the process.
-Following a catastrophic event in San Fransisco, the Avengers disbanded, with the game picking up the trail five years later.
+Marvel's Avengers is a third-person action-adventure game set in a world where the Avengers have been set up, killing hundreds of innocent civilians in the process.
+Following a catastrophic event in San Fransisco, the Avengers disband, with the game picking up the trail five years later.

-While the full list of heroes is currently unknown, the following characters are confirmed to be playable:
+While the full list of heroes is officially unknown, the following characters are playable at launch: